-When allowed for by the requirement, WVDED shall accommodate, establish, and provide for delivery schedules that will encourage participation by small and minority businesses and women's business enterprises.
+WVDED shall accommodate, establish, and provide for delivery schedules that will encourage participation by small and minority businesses and women's business enterprises.

-As part of this, WVDED will ensure organizational compliance with the Federal Acquisition Regulations (FAR) subpart 11.4 (Regarding Delivery and Performance Schedules, sections 11.401-11.404), relating to contracting officer compliance.
+As part of this, WVDED will ensure organizational compliance with the Federal Acquisition Regulations (FAR) subpart 11.4 (Regarding Delivery and Performance Schedules, sections 11.401-11.404), relating to contracting officer compliance.57 f) Requiring subgrantees to take the affirmative steps listed above as it relates to subcontractors.

-WVDED shall utilize the services and assistance of the SBA and the Minority Business Development Agency (MBDA) of the Department of Commerce.
+WVDED shall utilize the services and assistance of the Small Business Administration (SBA) and the Minority Business Development Agency (MBDA) of the Department of Commerce.